 We live in a wireless world, and our devices follow us everywhere, including the car.
 While a smartphone or other device can help drivers avoid traffic and get to destinations without having to consult a map or ask for directions, they also serve as major distractions.
 Distracted drivers are a danger on roads across the country and the cause of many North Memphis motor vehicle accidents.

 Gatti, Keltner, Bienvenvu, & Montesi PLC (GKBM) is a law firm dedicated to holding distracted drivers accountable and securing financial justice for accident victims.
-If you have been hurt by a distracted driver, contact us to speak with a North Memphis distracted driving accident attorney who will fight to get you the settlement you deserve.
+If you have been hurt by a distracted driver, contact us to speak with a North Memphis personal injury lawyer who will fight to get you the settlement you deserve.

 Distracted Driving Explained